sidyr6002/React-Password-Generator/README.md

 **License:**

-This project is licensed under the MIT License[LICENCE].
+This project is licensed under the [MIT License](LICENCE).
 See the LICENSE file for details.

 **Additional Information:**